The 20 Best Cameras for Photography

 This camera produces excellent images.
 It adds a slight pop to the objects, especially faces.
 Despite having APSC sensor, it creates a dynamic separation.
 In addition, the sensor has a good dynamic range and is slightly ISO invariant.
 This means an image can be captured at ISO 100 and push the exposure without making too much noise.

 Overall, this new Fuji camera produces excellent images and has useful features for taking photos for extended periods of time.
-This camera, which costs around $1299, may not be the best value for money.
+This camera may not be the best value for money.
 However, once lenses are added, Fuji X-S20 becomes a fantastic setup, so it is always strongly recommended to get the lenses for this camera.

 Fuji X-T30